security-force-monitor/research-handbook/source/unknown-unnamed-units.rst

     Every tactical operations command in the Myanmar Army is given a numerical identifier which is the core of the name of the unit, with those under regional commands are usually numbered 1 through 3, such as ``1 Tactical Operations Command`` under the ``Coastal Regional Military Command``.
 However, a citation references some tactical operations commands by location, with no numerical identifier.
 Until another citation can be found to evidence a numerical identifier these units are given an "Unnamed" :ref:`name:annotation <unit-name-annotation>`, such as the  ``Unnamed Tactical Operations Command (Mong Mit)``.

-The :ref:`citation` ``6370afe0-e2e7-4b43-b2bb-8f0553e78477`` with the :ref:`source:title` of ``Sources do not give this unit a specific name, thus the Security Force Monitor has listed it as "unnamed" until further sourcing is found`` has been created to highlight any "Unnamed" unit.
+The :ref:`citation` ``6370afe0-e2e7-4b43-b2bb-8f0553e78477`` with the :ref:`source:title` of ``Sources do not give this unit a specific name, because of this the Security Force Monitor has listed it as "unnamed" until further sourcing is found`` has been created to highlight any "Unnamed" unit.

 Differences Between Unnamed and Unknown Units
 *********************************************